Code of Conduct for Clubs and Organizations

 - Be represented at the annual Student Leadership Conference at Shepherd as outlined in the Student Handbook.

 - Maintain a current electronic file of the group’s Student Life Council approved constitution which includes the stated mission of the organization.
 The stated mission must have a direct correlation to the purpose of the organization.
-In the event that the organization revises its constitution, the revised document must be submitted to the director of student activities and leadership or the Greek Affairs Office for approval.
+In the event that the organization revises its constitution, the revised document must be submitted to the Director of Student Activities and Leadership or the Office of Fraternity and Sorority Life for approval.

 - Advertise or promote events or activities in a manner that does not suggest falsely that the event or activity is sponsored by the university.